3.3 Norfolk Local Assessment Protocol

 Where the Youth Offending Team is involved, the YOT case manager will be expected to contribute to the statutory assessment.
 YOT staff may have also completed or contributed to an Early Help Assessment.
 All specific youth justice assessments will take account of any statutory assessments and plans in place for the young person.

 Under section 3 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 a child becomes looked after by Norfolk County Council when they are remanded into Local Authority Accommodation by a Criminal Court or made subject of Youth Detention Accommodation.
+In these circumstance the YOT worker will undertake or provide a relevant AssetPlus assessment (usually a Bail and Remand assessment) which in the case of Youth Detention Accommodation is provided to the secure estate.
 The statutory guidance for care planning and eligibility for services therefore also apply in these circumstances.
 Where a child is remanded to Youth Detention Accommodation a Detention Placement Plan will be prepared in addition to standard youth justice assessments and plans.
-The Detention Placement Plan will be undertaken by a qualified Social Worker in the relevant social care team.
+The Detention Placement Plan will be undertaken jointly with the secure estate, YOT worker and Social Worker in the relevant social care team.
 Visits to the secure establishment may take place in conjunction with the YOT Case Manager in order to avoid multiple assessment interviews for the young person and to encourage a joint approach to assessment.

 The Statutory Assessment is informed by other specialist assessments.
 It may trigger another agency assessment or contribute to them: